bbalganjjm/natural_js/docs/implementation/current.md

 - [x] Receive approval for the M3 runtime and root 2.0 / `v1/` layout.
 - [x] Move 2.0 source/package to the root and archive 1.x source/docs under `v1/` without changing their license.
 - [x] Implement `mountPage`, `createCommunicator`, and `createRows` with focused tests and installed consumers.
-- [ ] Complete M3 concept updates, source fingerprints, changed/full OKF checks, package audit, and GitHub fast-forward push.
+- [x] Complete M3 concept updates, source fingerprints, changed/full OKF checks, package audit, and GitHub fast-forward push.
 - [ ] Review and approve [the M4 detailed plan](m4-plan.md) before implementing the representative UI screen.

 # Next action

-Finish the M3 documentation and package checks, commit and push the verified root tree to `origin/2.0.0-alpha.0`, then present M3 results and the M4 plan for review.
-Do not implement M4 before approval.
+Review [the M4 detailed plan](m4-plan.md) and approve its scope before implementing the representative UI screen.
+M3 is complete; do not implement M4 before approval.

 # Decisions